-The researcher used questionnaires which had a number of written questions which were openended.
+The researcher used questionnaires which had a number of written questions which were open- ended.
 They were answered in writing by the respondents.
 The questions posed were in line the research objectives and questions.
 Questionnaires were given to the respondents to answer the questions on their own and then were collected later.
 There were three types of questionnaires.
-The first one was answered by the headteacher, the second one was for the teachers teaching English language and the third one for the learners.
+The first one was answered by the head teacher the second one was for the teachers teaching English language and the third one for the learners.

-3.6 Documentary review
+3.6 Documentary Review

-Secondary data was used and was obtained form the main library of Kampala international university, the records from educational assessment and resource centre (EARC), Kenya institute of special education library and schools records and other relevant source.
+Secondary data was used and was obtained from the main library of Kampala International University, the records from Nairobi Educational Assessment and Resource Centre (EARC), Kenya Institute of Special Education Library and Kilimani Primary School records and other relevant source.